mckennatim/xtest/sb-iot-rxasred-vigo0/README.md

 # sb-rxasred-vigo

+##log
+### sb-iot_cat-harry-if-phone
+### sb-iot_devinf-obs-size
+### sb-iot_devinf-pre-css
+### sb-iot_DevInf-onmessage
+What happens or should happen when user refreshes a devInf page or goes back to it from somewhere else.

+- send token to see if authorized
+- get flags
+- respond to messages

+If any of that causes a state change then re-render.
+Re-rendering reruns `makeTimrMap` uses flag info to decide what timrs to display and formats the array of numbers into an array of objects
+### sb-iot-rxasred-vigo-2
+todo - unpack state data as entries if table

 ## puzlles to solve
 calling a react render function like `changePage(Harry)` changes the state by modifying rtpg changing it to the `Harry` react render function.
 The `Harry` has `props` that seem to be passed in by magic.